Journalism & Storytelling

 Building

 Chicago News Weekly: Founded by the former leaders of the Chicago Defender, Chicago News Weekly addresses information gaps in Black communities.
-With readership of 100,000+, the outlet provides on-the-job training for earlycareer journalists and focuses on spurring civic participation.
+With readership of 100,000+, the outlet provides on-the-job training for early-career journalists and focuses on spurring civic participation.

 Application